temuller/hostphot/docs/further_information/photometry.rst

 * **ZP**

   Spitzer images include their own ZP in their headers.
-They include both VEGA and AB ZPs, although the latter the used.
+They include both VEGA and AB ZPs, although the latter is used.
 This is found in the ``ZPAB`` keyword, although it is renamed to ``MAGZP`` to follow HostPhot convention.
-For more information, check the `calibration of IRAC by Gillian Wilson <https://faculty.ucr.edu/~gillianw/cal.html>_`
+For more information, check the `calibration of IRAC by Gillian Wilson <https://faculty.ucr.edu/~gillianw/cal.html>`_

 * **Error Propagation**

-  The errors are propagated in the same way as for DES and PS1, where the gain and readnoise come from the `IRAC <https://irsa.ipac.caltech.edu/data/SPITZER/docs/irac/iracinstrumenthandbook/IRAC_Instrument_Handbook.pdf>`_ and `MIPS <https://irsa.ipac.caltech.edu/data/SPITZER/docs/mips/mipsinstrumenthandbook/MIPS_Instrument_Handbook.pdf>`_ instrument manuals (see tables 2.3 and 2.4).
+  The errors are propagated in the same way as for PS1, where the gain and readnoise come from the `IRAC <https://irsa.ipac.caltech.edu/data/SPITZER/docs/irac/iracinstrumenthandbook/IRAC_Instrument_Handbook.pdf>`_ and `MIPS <https://irsa.ipac.caltech.edu/data/SPITZER/docs/mips/mipsinstrumenthandbook/MIPS_Instrument_Handbook.pdf>`_ instrument manuals (see tables 2.3 and 2.4).

   Thus, :math:`\sigma = sqrt(\sigma_{\text{ap}}^2 + \sigma_{\text{noise}}^2)`.